jconstantine627752-maker/Odysseus/apps/odin/DEMO.md

 ---

-**⚠️ Important Note:** This is a simulation for demonstration and educational purposes.
+**Important Note:** This is a simulation for demonstration and educational purposes.
 Real trading involves significant financial risk.
 Always use appropriate risk management and start with small amounts when transitioning to live trading.